-CARIFORUM also argued for its proposals based on the approach followed by the EC in its Neighbourhood Policy and its support for its outermost regions.
-CARIFORUM persuaded the EC to agree that where the rules allowed for it- access by Cariforum to EU support and EU programmes could be considered.
+CARIFORUM also argued for its proposals based on the approach followed by the EC in its Neighbourhood Policy4 and its support for its outermost regions.
+CARIFORUM persuaded the EC to agree that-where the rules allowed for it- access to EC support and programmes on innovation by the CARIFORUM could be considered.
 It was also agreed that CARIFORUM participation could be considered in rules formulated for new support programmes, and that in support of regional integration, the approach in this new type of neighbourhood policy would take into account the possibility of partnership arrangements with neighbouring overseas departments of the EU.